FAIRplus/the-fair-cookbook/content/recipes/introduction/training-datasets_matched.md

 ## Main Objectives

-> This recipe aims to provide example clinical datasets to allow users to get fam (URL_TO_INSERT_RECORD_6994 https://fairsharing.org/FAIRsharing.d0886a) iliar with the process of handling clinical datasets and develop related computational tools while minimizing the challenges of accessing real-world human data.
+> This recipe aims to provide example clinical datasets to allow users to get familiar with the process of handling clinical datasets and develop related computational tools while minimizing the challenges of accessing real-world human data.

-The FAIR (URL_TO_INSERT_RECORD_6995 https://fairsharing.org/FAIRsharing.WWI10U)  cookbook aims to provide hands-on, practical advice on how to deliver FAIR (URL_TO_INSERT_RECORD_6996 https://fairsharing.org/FAIRsharing.WWI10U)  data through interactions with
+The FAIR (URL_TO_INSERT_RECORD-ABBREV_5552 https://fairsharing.org/FAIRsharing.WWI10U)  cookbook aims to provide hands-on, practical advice on how to deliver FAIR (URL_TO_INSERT_RECORD-ABBREV_5553 https://fairsharing.org/FAIRsharing.WWI10U)  data through interactions with
-Innovative Medicine Initiative(IMI) project (URL_TO_INSERT_TERM_6997 https://fairsharing.org/search?recordType=project) s.
-These research (URL_TO_INSERT_RECORD_7000 https://fairsharing.org/FAIRsharing.52b22c)  project (URL_TO_INSERT_TERM_6998 https://fairsharing.org/search?recordType=project) s, by nature, often involve patient-centric informat (URL_TO_INSERT_TERM_6999 https://fairsharing.org/search?recordType=model_and_format) ion.
+Innovative Medicine Initiative(IMI) project (URL_TO_INSERT_TERM_5554 https://fairsharing.org/search?recordType=project) s.
+These research project (URL_TO_INSERT_TERM_5555 https://fairsharing.org/search?recordType=project) s, by nature, often involve patient-centric informat (URL_TO_INSERT_TERM_5556 https://fairsharing.org/search?recordType=model_and_format) ion.
-But dealing with real-world data and human-centric informat (URL_TO_INSERT_TERM_7001 https://fairsharing.org/search?recordType=model_and_format) ion, clinical data, in particular, is challenging.
+But dealing with real-world data and human-centric informat (URL_TO_INSERT_TERM_5557 https://fairsharing.org/search?recordType=model_and_format) ion, clinical data, in particular, is challenging.
 It most often mandates interacting with Data Access Committees (DACs), and undergoes a vetting process, which can be lengthy and convoluted.
 This can become a hindrance if the focus of the work is to deliver training on the computational methods available to deal with such data rather than data custody-related tasks, however important these are.

 This recipe aims to provide a list of relevant resources belonging to the realm of clinical data so readers can, with minimal hassle :
-- fam (URL_TO_INSERT_RECORD_7002 https://fairsharing.org/FAIRsharing.d0886a) iliarize with clinical data types, such as Electronic Health Records(EHR).
+- familiarize with clinical data types, such as Electronic Health Records(EHR).
-- fam (URL_TO_INSERT_RECORD_7003 https://fairsharing.org/FAIRsharing.d0886a) iliarize with the procedures to gain access to sensitive data.
+- familiarize with the procedures to gain access to sensitive data.
 - obtain datasets with which to work and hone computational skills.

 The recipe will cover two types of datasets:
-- `real datasets`, such as the Medical Informat (URL_TO_INSERT_TERM_7004 https://fairsharing.org/search?recordType=model_and_format) ion Mart for Intensive Care III (URL_TO_INSERT_RECORD_7005 https://fairsharing.org/FAIRsharing.pqnhpj) (MIMIC-III (URL_TO_INSERT_RECORD_7006 https://fairsharing.org/FAIRsharing.pqnhpj) ) dataset {footcite}`pmid27219127`, which corresponds to actual medical notes data for which data access requests must be made but which are made available to computational scientists for research (URL_TO_INSERT_RECORD_7007 https://fairsharing.org/FAIRsharing.52b22c)  purposes.
+- `real datasets`, such as the Medical Informat (URL_TO_INSERT_TERM_5558 https://fairsharing.org/search?recordType=model_and_format) ion Mart for Intensive Care III (URL_TO_INSERT_RECORD-NAME_5559 https://fairsharing.org/FAIRsharing.pqnhpj) (MIMIC-II (URL_TO_INSERT_RECORD-ABBREV_5560 https://fairsharing.org/FAIRsharing.pqnhpj) I) dataset {footcite}`pmid27219127`, which corresponds to actual medical notes data for which data access requests must be made but which are made available to computational scientists for research purposes.
 - `synthetic datasets`, which are available without restrictions since produced by computational methods and are independent of any real patient.
 While handy, this type of data may come with a number of limitations prospective users need to be aware of.